 I strive to conduct my ballet classes in a safe, positive environment.
-Rather than raising my voice or using harsh words or insults to give correction, I encourage my students’ efforts and correct them in a positive way so that I can demand excellence from them but also build their self-esteem.
+Rather than raising my voice or using harsh words or insults to give correction, I encourage my students’ efforts and work with them to improve so that I can demand excellence from them but also build their self-esteem.
 I also believe it is far more profitable to train students to correct themselves and think independently than to force them always to rely on the teacher for guidance.
-Therefore, I frequently ask my students questions or have them evaluate their own or each other’s performance to help them learn to analyze and problem solve.
+Therefore, I frequently ask my students questions or have them evaluate their own or each other’s performance to help them learn to analyze and problem-solve.

 Studying classical ballet is serious and challenging work, but I also want my students to enjoy class and to see the studio as a place to expand their knowledge in every area.
 At the primary level, I rely heavily on the use of props, games, and creative movement strategies to develop motor skills, attentiveness, musicality, and individuality.
-With older dancers, I like to incorporate age-appropriate academic concepts into class, whether it's identifying the shapes the body makes in various poses, calculating the total number of jumps in a petit allegro, translating French terminology, or discussing the history behind a given step.
+I also like to incorporate age-appropriate academic concepts into class, whether it's identifying the shapes the body makes in various poses, calculating the total number of jumps in a petit allegro combination, translating French terminology, or discussing the history or physics behind a given step.
 I love to see students make connections between what they learn in school and what they learn in the dance studio – it teaches them that every moment is a learning opportunity.